Hareem-Saad/Solidity-Essentials/Video Three/README.md

+# What I did
+- Made a basic ticket buying contract on solidity
+- Encorporated Structs, Mappings, Enums, Events, Modifiers, Loops etc
+- Wrote tests for all functionality
+- Connected and Deoplyed to Ganache
+- made scripts for buying/transfering/withdrawing

 # Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.